The Daily Dose/Thursday, November 11, 2021

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow has some notes from the day’s lawn mowing.
+The Diary of a Nobody – Sparrow continues to sleep very well.
 Today’s Diary.

 ———